Galaxy Express 999 (film): Release

 Galaxy Express 999 was released in Japan on August 4, 1979 where it was distributed by Toei Company.
 It was the highest grossing film of 1979 in Japan.
 The film was picked up for distribution in the United States by Roger Corman's New World Pictures in 1980 but was shelved until 1982 after test bookings.
 The film received theatrical distribution in the United States after the establishment of anime fandom in the West.
 The film premiered in America on August 8, 1981.
 The American version of the film was edited from the original 129 minute running time to 91 minutes and changed characters names such as Tetsuro Hoshino to Joey "Hana-cana-boba-camanda" Smith.

-The film's second English-language adaptation was produced by Viz Media and released in 1996.
+The film's second English-language adaptation was produced by Viz Media and released in 1996, including the uncut VHS.
 The DVD version of Galaxy Express 999 was released in the United States on June 28, 2011 by Discotek Media.
 It features the English subbed and dubbed (Viz dub) versions of the films.